stefa2k/prysm-docker-compose/README.md

 ### Spadina
 To run with [Spadina testnet](https://github.com/goerli/medalla/tree/master/spadina) copy `./compose-examples/docker-compose.spadina.override.yaml` in the same folder as your `docker-compose.yaml` and rename it to `docker-compose.override.yaml`.

+### Zinken
+To run with [Zinken testnet](https://github.com/goerli/medalla/tree/master/zinken) copy `./compose-examples/docker-compose.zinken.override.yaml` in the same folder as your `docker-compose.yaml` and rename it to `docker-compose.override.yaml`.

+Thanks to [@danbryan](https://github.com/danbryan) for this contribution!

 ## (optional) Configure your node

 ### Public ip & other Prysm parameters/arguments